Nonasymptotic upper estimates for errors of the sample average approximation method to solve risk averse stochastic programs: Introduction

 dependent on the sample size $n$.
-Such error rates might be interesting to identify possible convergence rates for the optimal values of the SAA method.
+Such error estimates might be interesting to identify possible convergence rates for the optimal values of the SAA method.
 Also from a practical viewpoint they might give some hints for which sample sizes the SAA method provides sufficiently satisfying approximations.
-Very recently, the issue of deviation probabilities has been addressed in \cite{BartlTangpi2020}, where $G(\cdot,z)$ is assumed to be linear for $z\in\RRR^{d}$.
-Our contribution is to investigate error rates for more general goal functions with more explicit bounds than the ones from \cite{BartlTangpi2020}.
+In the risk neutral case the authors in \cite{GuiguesEtAl2017} deal with upper estimates for the deviation probabilities if the objective $G$ is convex in the parameter, and $G(\theta,Z_{1}) - \EEE[G(\theta,Z_{1)}]$ has subgaussian distribution with upper bound of the variance factor independent of $\theta$.
+Very recently, the issue of deviation probabilities has been addressed for the risk averse stochastic programs in \cite{BartlTangpi2020}, where $G(\cdot,z)$ is assumed to be linear for $z\in\RRR^{d}$.
+Our contribution is to investigate error estimates for more general goal functions than in \cite{GuiguesEtAl2017} and \cite{BartlTangpi2020}.
+Furthermore we provide explicit bounds instead of using unspecified universal constants as in \cite{BartlTangpi2020}.

 The paper is organized as follows.
 We shall start with a general exponential bound for the deviation probabilities